Why Patience Is Rare in Option Trading

 • Trade emotionally during volatility

-• Take impulsive entries
+• Take random entries

 • Overtrade throughout the day

-Patient traders understand that opportunities will always exist in the market.
-They do not feel the need to capture every move.
+They do not feel the need to capture every market move.

 Many Traders Want Fast Success

 When profits do not come quickly, frustration increases.
-Many traders then start increasing quantity emotionally, taking random trades, or revenge trading after losses.

 Weekly Expiry Increases Emotional Pressure